 (X) Discharge dredged or fill material into waters of the United States - Section 404 Clean Water Act (33 U.S.C.
 1344).
 Therefore, our public interest review will consider the guidelines set forth under Section 404(b) of the Clean Water Act (40 CFR 230).

-A Notice of Application for State Water Quality Certification is enclosed with this Public Notice.
-Project drawings can be viewed via the uploaded PN on Corps website.
+Project drawings and a Notice of Application for State Water Quality Certification are enclosed with this Public Notice.

 District Commander U.S. Army, Corps of Engineers